 Meet DJ Jigüe, Cuba’s Answer to J Dilla

-The producer brought hip-hop to the island—now he's ready to introduce his electrified Afro-Cuban rhythms to the world.
+The producer helped bring hip-hop to the island—now he's ready to introduce his electrified Afro-Cuban rhythms to the world.

 All photos by Jude Goergen unless otherwise stated